Learning Center > Library > Extraterritoriality

 Introduction

 Extraterritoriality is a legal principle that allows a state to exercise authority beyond its borders, often by extending its laws and regulations to foreign nationals or activities in other countries.
 Historically, extraterritoriality was applied through treaties to protect nationals in foreign territories, but today it frequently involves economic, human rights, and criminal laws reaching across borders.
-While extraterritoriality can strengthen international governance on issues like human rights and finance, it also raises concerns about sovereignty, jurisdiction, and the balance of power in international relations.
+While extraterritoriality can strengthen international governance on issues like human rights and finance, it also raises concerns about sovereignty, jurisdiction, and the balance of power in International Relations.

 Historical Background of Extraterritoriality